Mackenzie Crook

-Paul James "Mackenzie" Crook (born 29 September 1971) is an English actor, comedian, director and writer.
-He played Gareth Keenan in The Office, Ragetti in the Pirates of the Caribbean films, Orell in the HBO series Game of Thrones, and the title role of Worzel Gummidge.
-He is also the creator and star of BBC Four's Detectorists (2014–2022), for which he won two BAFTA awards.
-He also plays major roles in TV series Britannia, as the opposite leading druids Veran and Harka.
+Mackenzie Crook (born Paul James Crook, 29 September 1971) is an English actor, director, comedian and writer best known for his roles in television and film.
+He gained widespread recognition for portraying Gareth Keenan in the British sitcom The Office (2001–2003) and for his role as Ragetti in the Pirates of the Caribbean film series (2003–2007).
+He also played Orell in the HBO series Game of Thrones, and the title role of Worzel Gummidge (2019–2022), which he wrote and directed.

+Crook has also worked extensively in theatre, including a Tony Award-nominated performance in Jerusalem.
+His career spans comedy, drama, and fantasy, establishing him as a versatile figure in British entertainment.

 Early life

 Crook was born on 29 September 1971 in Maidstone, Kent, and grew up in Dartford, Kent.
 He is the son of Michael Crook, a British Airways employee, and Sheila Crook, a hospital manager.
 As a child he received a course of hormone therapy for three years to treat a growth hormone deficiency.
-He attended Wilmington Grammar School for Boys.

-In the summers, he spent time at his uncle's tobacco farm in northern Zimbabwe, where he developed his love for painting.
+Crook attended Sutton-at-Hone Primary School and then Wilmington Grammar School for Boys.
+As there was no drama department at his grammar school, he joined a local youth theatre.
+He has said that he failed his A-levels because he "completely lost interest" after his GCSEs.
+In the summers, he spent time at his uncle's tobacco farm in northern Zimbabwe, where he developed a love for painting.